oconnellryan/oconnellryan.github.io/platforms/steal-signal.md

 after catching it.
 The same smoothed past percentage methodology used for runners was also tried, but the poptime data ended up being much more statistically significant.

 #### Opposing Pitcher
 The same methodology used for baserunners was also used for pitcchers.
-This means opposing steal percentages were scaled in a similar way to where a pitcher with few attempts against them will have a past smoothed steal percentage closer to league average.
+Opposing steal percentages were scaled in the same way so that pitcher with fewer attempts against them will have a smoothed steal percentage closer to league average.

 ### Model Summary
-Past runner smoothed percent and catcher poptime have lower p-values, indicating they are slightly more important in the model than the pitcher variable.
-The same smoothing methodology was used for past runner and pitcher percentages so these coeficcients can be compared directly.
+Runner smoothed percent and catcher poptime have lower p-values, indicating they are slightly more important in the model than the pitcher smoothed percentages.
+The exact same smoothing methodology was used for past runner and pitcher percentages so these coeficcients can be compared directly.
 A coeficcient just above 1.5 for runners and around 1 for pitchers indicates that the model values past runner behavior about 50% more than pitcher tendencies when predicting steal outcomes.